martin-kolarik/pdf2pwg/README.md

 # pdf2pwg
-Render pdf to black/white pwg/urf bitmap
+Renders pdf to black/white pwg/urf bitmap.
+Currently limited to A4 pages with almost no configuration.